dwojtasik/PyHook/README.rst

     $ conda deactivate
     $ set CONDA_FORCE_32BIT=                          // Only for 64-bit system

-When virtaul environment is ready to be used, copy it's Python executable path and set system environment variables described in `Installation <#installation>`_.
+When virtual environment is ready to be used, copy it's Python executable path and set system environment variables described in `Installation <#installation>`_.

 OpenCV with CUDA support
 ------------------------

-OpenCV Python module is not shipped with CUDA support by default so you have to build it from the source.
+| OpenCV Python module is not shipped with CUDA support by default so you have to build it from the source.
-To do this install all requirements listed below:
+| To do this install all requirements listed below:

 - `Anaconda <https://www.anaconda.com/>`_ for virual environment
-- `CUDA <https://developer.nvidia.com/cuda-11.3.0-download-archive>`_ == 11.3 (or last supported by your GPU)
+- `CUDA <https://developer.nvidia.com/cuda-zone>`_ == 11.3 (or last supported by your GPU and pipeline modules)
 - `cuDNN <https://developer.nvidia.com/cudnn>`_ == 8.4.1 (or last supported by your CUDA version)
 - `Visual Studio <https://visualstudio.microsoft.com/pl/vs/community/>`_ >= 16 with C++ support
 - `git <https://git-scm.com/>`_ for version control